Who This Scenario Is For

 Calculate Your Tax Liability

-At 50 LPA, the right tax strategy can save you ₹1.3-2.5 lakh annually, especially considering surcharge implications.
+At 50 LPA, both regimes yield nearly identical tax (₹10.9-11L).
+The critical factor is surcharge management if you have additional income.
 Use our calculator to compare both regimes with your exact income and deductions.

 Use Tax CalculatorFrequently Asked Questions